-The parent Company only financial statements of the Company for the years ended 31 December 2024 and 2023 were approved to release in accordance with a resolution of the board of directors' meeting on 7 March 2025.
+The consolidated financial statements of the Company and its subsidiaries (hereinafter referred to as "the Group") for the years ended 31 December 2024 and 2023 were approved to release in accordance with a resolution of the board of directors' meeting on 7 March 2025.

-3. Newly issued or revised standards and interpretations

-(1) Changes in accounting policies resulting from applying for the first-time certain standards and amendments
+- 3. Newly issued or revised standards and interpretations - (1) Changes in accounting policies resulting from applying for the first-time certain standards and amendments

-The Company applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after 1 January 2024.
-The adoption of these new standards and amendments had no material impact on the Company.
+The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after 1 January 2024.
+The adoption of these new standards and amendments had no material impact on the Group.

-(2) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are endorsed by FSC, but not yet adopted by the Company as at the end of the reporting period are listed below.
+(2) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which have been endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below.